patrickpiedad/Website2O/src/content/posts/2025-01-13-mssa-complete.md

 I am not saying that you need all the available Azure and AWS certifications to land a role in cloud.

-I am saying that there is a proverbial bar that you need to reach to be hirable.
+I am saying that there is a proverbial bar that you need to reach to be hireable.

 I am saying that all these things greatly improve your chances in a job market saturated with candidates with these qualifications and more.